jaked122/bytecoin/WhatBytecoin.md

 The amount of time allotted to a host for finding a block is adjusted with the speed of the network.
 If a host gets indicted for being too slow, the network extends the amount of time that the next host has to find a block.
 If a host releases a block on time or early, the network decreases the amount of time allotted for finding blocks.
 On a network with sufficiently fast hosts, a new block could be theoretically released every few seconds.
 This will probably be the case during the early days of the network, however as the network grows to global scale the block speed will probably decrease dramatically.

 Because hosts are known ahead of time, all transactions can be forwarded to the host compiling a block, decreasing the amount of chatter on the network.
 To further clean up the network, the host that should recieve the current network transactions should be the host that is responsible for mining the *next* block, not the current block.
 By the time the previous block has been released, the next host should already have all the transactions for the next block, and can release the block faster.
 Any transactions sent to the host late (because of network lag and inconsistency) will be forwarded to the next host.

+The block chain is a collection of wallets, and the properties of the wallets contain the remaining information necessary to derive everything else.
+A wallet is represented in the block chain by its public key.
+The hash of the public key is the address of the wallet.
+Each wallet has these sets of things: available currency, files that it is hosting, files that it is paying for, free space that it is advertising (as a host), and a list of conditional statements active on the wallet.
+As a struct, it would look like this:

+// You will notice that this is not actually C code, the structs will have to be parsed as data streams struct Wallet {
+	uint64_t currencyHigh;
+	uint64_t currencyLow; // 128 bits of precision
+	uint64_t numFilesSupporting;
+	struct filesSupporting[numFilesSupporting];
+	uint64_t numFilesHosting;
+	struct filesHosting[numFilesHosting];
+	uint64_t numFreeSpaces;
+	uint64_t numConditionalStatements;
+	struct conditionalStatements[numConditionalStatements];
+}

 Mining
 ======